 You may be thinking, this all sounds great, but how do I start a culture-shift like this?
 Our best advice to get started is to begin asking questions.

-One of our communities, Clermont Park, a Life Plan community in south Denver, asks each new resident and team member, “What gifts would you like to share with your community?
+At Clermont Park, a Life Plan community in south Denver and CLC’s founding community, each new resident and team member is asked, “What gifts would you like to share with your community?
 What passions do you have, how do you want to contribute and grow?”
 These simple questions uncover all types of opportunities to build citizenship within your community.

 The results are amazing.
 To see more about Clermont Park’s journey, watch their I Am Video.